 Jawaharlal Nehru Memorial Botanical Garden

-Also known only as Botanical garden, it is another beautiful garden located on the same road that goes towards Chasm-e-Shahi and Pari Mahal.
+Also known only as the Botanical garden, it is another beautiful garden located on the same road that goes towards Chasm-e-Shahi and Pari Mahal.
 You can cover it either while going to Pari Mahal or on your way back.

 Nigeen Lake is situated right next to Dal Lake and is often called ‘Jewel in the Ring’.
 There is a small causeway separating both these lakes but it is also sometimes considered a part of Dal Lake itself.